miguelric/RequestsLog/README.md

 By default, the items will be sorted so that the highest id will be at the top, but you can sort the items however using Python's `sorted()`; this is done in the individual html pages.
 Reference on sorting: https://jinja.palletsprojects.com/en/2.11.x/templates/#sort

-The following code shows how the function will pass the two lists representing rows in the dbo.assignedTo table and dbo.requests to `assignedRequests.html` template (well, and a third list `df`, which at this time was used for working with graphs).
+The following code shows how the function will pass the two lists representing rows in the dbo.assignedTo table and dbo.requests to `assignedRequests.html` template.
 It will then return the rendered version.

-Specifically, the two tables are dbo.requests and dbo.assignedTo. `SELECT *` will select all columns (though this may produce some unnecessary network load/query performance problems - it may be replaced by an explicit column list, but we need not worry about it now).
+Specifically, the four tables are dbo.requests where the request status is received, dbo.requests where the request status is under review, dbo.assignedTo, and dbo.priorityCode. `SELECT *` will select all columns (though this may produce some unnecessary network load/query performance problems - it may be replaced by an explicit column list, but we need not worry about it now).

 The `fetchall()` method will fetch all (or all remaining) rows of the query result set and returns a list of tuples.

 ```
 @app.route('/assignedRequests')
 def assignedRequests():

+    # fetch ALL requests that are received (assignedRequests.html)
     cursor.execute("SELECT * FROM [IR_dataRequests].[dbo].[requests]
 WHERE rqstStatus = 'Received';")
-    dic = []
+    db = []
     for row in cursor.fetchall():
-        dic.append(row)

-    df = uniqueNames
+        db.append(row)

+    # fetch ALL requests that are under review (assignedRequests.html)
+    cursor.execute("SELECT * FROM [IR_dataRequests].[dbo].[requests]
+WHERE rqstStatus = 'Under Review';")
-    db = dic
+    reviewdb = []
+    for row in cursor.fetchall():
+        reviewdb.append(row)

     # fetch ALL the analysts from the assignedTo table
     cursor.execute("SELECT * FROM [IR_dataRequests].[dbo].[assignedTo]")